Chapter

 Given

-Horizontal transformation occurs when h is introduced in the function in this manner: , when h is positive the functions is shifted to the right by h units and : when h is negative, the functions is shifted to the left by h units Vertical transformation occurs when k is introduced in the function in this manner: , when k is positive the functions is moves upward by k units and : when k is negative the function moves down by k units |
+the exponential function ![]() Horizontal transformation occurs when h is introduced in the function in this manner: : when h is negative, the functions is shifted to the left by h units Vertical transformation occurs when k is introduced in the function in this manner: : when k is negative the function moves down by k units |